aberke/moral-machine-simulation/README.md

 City streets can be viewed as autonomous systems.
 At any given time, there are countless independent, asynchronous decisions being made by the people that move upon them.
 These independent decisions aggregate into predictable mobility patterns on the streets with a variety of determining factors: the topology of streets and the rules that govern them, commuting patterns, incentives to take public transit vs private car vs walk, and other mechanisms that determine individual behaviors.

 This simulation of streets uses an agent-based model.
 [An agent-based model (ABM) is a class of computational models for simulating the actions and interactions of autonomous agents with a view to assessing their effects on the system as a whole.](https://en.wikipedia.org/wiki/Agent-based_model).
 In this simulation, each car/bike/pedestrian is the visualization of a (human) agent's behavior within the model.
+The simulation uses data from the 2018 National Household Survey (NHTS) responses.
+This data* is used to derive a synthetic population (used as the agents), as well as a decision tree that determines the mobility choices (car/bike/walk/shared transit) for the agents in the model.

-The data for the agent model is from people's responses to the National Household Travel Survey.
-The subset of data used is for people living in the New York + Newark areas (CBSA 35620).
-For data science details see https://github.com/CityScope/CS_activityBased
+For data science details and implementation, see: https://github.com/CityScope/CS_activityBased *The subset of data used is for people living in the New York + Newark areas (CBSA 35620).

+### Agents

+The model's agents are assigned attributes from the NHTS survey responses, such as household income, age, occupation, etc.  They are also assigned locations for the residences, offices, and the amenities they go to.

+### Mobility Choices

 Agents in the model take trips within the simulated city.
-They travel to and from their residences, offices, and amenities.
-These agents make realtime mobility decisions for each trip they take: whether to travel by private car, shared transit, bike, or as pedestrians.
+They travel to and from their residences, offices, and amenities, and they make realtime mobility decisions for each trip they take: whether to travel by __private car__ vs __bike__ vs __walk__ vs __shared transit__.
-These decisions are determined by the agents' personal attributes from the data, the distance they are traveling, and whether they are in the __(1) private__ vs __(2) shared__ world.
+These decisions are determined by the decision tree model derived from the NHTS data.
+The decision tree uses the agents' personal attributes from the data and the distance they are traveling.
+The decision also based on whether they are in the __(1) private__ vs __(2) shared__ world.

 #### Traveling in the Private vs Shared Future Worlds

 Throughout their trips, agents update how they choose to move on the streets.
 Cars, bikes, and pedestrians move differently in the world of private AVs vs shared AVs.

 The world of private AVs more closely represents current streets and the rules and values driving them: Vehicles carefully avoid collisions, they yield to other vehicles at intersections, but do not go out of their way to yield to bikes or pedestrians.